 The world of crystals even extends into living things.
 Kidney stones plague many creatures.
 Those found in dogs, cats, horses, and people may contain struvite, a naturally occurring crystal.

 Ever wonder why a pearl gleams in the sunlight?
-Sometimes, a tiny foreign object gets caught in an oyster’s insides.
-The oyster then secretes a fluid around the irritant.
+Sometimes, a tiny foreign object gets caught in a mollusk's insides.
+The creature then secretes a fluid around the irritant.
 Like a scab on a skinned knee, this secretion protects against infection.
 This fluid, however, contains a crystalline mineral called aragonite.
 Over many years, the layers upon layers these tiny crystals form around the particle become what we know as a pearl.
 This layering of aragonite gives the pearl the sheen or orient that everyone loves.

 Crystals even form part of our bones and teeth.
-A variety of the crystalline mineral apatite constitutes a principal part of our enamel and bones.
+Hydroxylapatite, a variety of the crystalline mineral apatite, constitutes a principal part of our enamel and bones.

 Crystals abound all around us.
 From mountains to bones, from diamonds to dust, our world of crystals is vast and exciting.